Cornerstone of Southern California, Celebrating 40 Years

 Heavy and prolonged use of cocaine exposes you to risks and dangers, many of which could leave a lasting negative impact on you and your loved ones.
-If you wonder how long cocaine can stay in your system, it may be because you’ve noticed that you or a loved one has a problem with cocaine abuse.
-Or perhaps, you have tried the drug for the first time and are worrying about drug tests and how long it can stay in your system.
-Read this article to find out more about cocaine, drug tests, and the factors that influence the retention of cocaine in your body.
+If you’re wondering how long cocaine can stay in your system, it may be because you’ve noticed that you or a loved one has a problem with cocaine abuse.

 What Is Cocaine?